MrMartinR/FlowBack/README.md

 ## <img src="./docs/ruby.svg" width="30px" title="Ruby"> [Ruby](https://www.ruby-lang.org/en/documentation/installation/)

-Is probably that you already have Ruby installed in your computer, you can check it typing the following comand in your terminal.
+Is possible that you already have Ruby installed in your computer, you can check it typing the following comand in your terminal.

 ```terminal
 ruby -v